armory/docs/content/en/scale-agent/release-notes/agent-service/agent-service-v-1-0-44.md

 ---

 Fixes:
-* Memory leak when CR watches are enabled
+* Memory leak when CR watches are enabled.